 Roku Remote Not Working?
 Try This

 - Reboot the Roku box or remove the streaming stick from your TV.
-Give it a minute and then connect is all back up again.
+Give it a minute and then connect it again.
 Retest.

-- If you use an HDMI streaming stick, try an extender cable to connect it to the TV instead of connecting it directly.
-Roku recommend this as a troubleshooting check, as HDMI interference has been known to interfere with streaming sticks in the past.
+- If your Roku model plugs directly into the HDMI port, try using an extender cable to connect it to the TV instead of connecting it directly.

 The standard Roku remote uses an infrared beam to send signals to the device.
 If the above steps didn’t work, try these:

 - Point the remote at the Roku box and press buttons.
 Watch the front of the box as you do so.
 If the status light flashes as the box sees the infrared commands, then your remote is functioning and the issue is with the box.
 If the status light does not flash, then the issue is with the remote.